 Officials are wary of the legal risk of an escaped fire, and few have long-term experience wrangling flame.

-So while prescribed burning is no longer a hanging offence like it was in the 1880s, it's still underutilized, say proponents.
+So while prescribed burning is no longer a hanging offence like Kruger claims it was for a few of his people in the 1880s, it's still underutilized say proponents.

 A handful of First Nations groups are working to revive the lost practice of fire-keeping, but it's slow, said Pierre Kruger.
 "We have to re-educate people.
 None of our families' fires ever got away, but people don't understand fire anymore."